It’s not too early to start thinking about Christmas!

 Create your own traditions!

-Invent some new – and cheap! – family traditions:
+Invent some new – and inexpensive! – family traditions:

 - compile a set of cheesy Xmas songs to play whilst cooking or making crafty things with the kids;